Mitrephora grandiflora

-Mitrephora grandiflora is a species of plant in the family Annonaceae.
-It is native to Karnataka and Kerala in India.
+Mitrephora grandiflora is a species of flowering plant in the family Annonaceae.
+It is a tree native to the Western Ghats of Karnataka and Kerala in southwestern India.

 Description

-It is a medium sized tree with alternate tomentose leaves.
-White to yellow colored flowers are seen solitary or 2-3 in leaf opposed cymes.
+It is a medium-sized tree with alternate tomentose leaves.
+White to yellow colored flowers are seen solitary or 2–3 in leaf opposed cymes.
 It produces fruits of one to two seeded berries.

 Phenology

 The plant flowers and fruits from January to April.